Froglegg/LIRI-Bot/ReadMe.md

- #LIRI bot (Language Interpretation and Recognition Interface)
+ LIRI bot (Language Interpretation and Recognition Interface)
+  ##Set up

  LIRI bot is a language-detecting, semi-intelligent CLI application for satisfying your entertainment needs.
 Simply run `node liri.js` and answer the prompts.